maxtriba/maxtriba.github.io/project/pages/about.md

 title: About
-date: 2016-02-10
+date: 2017-08-29
-nav: true
+nav: false
 post: true

-My name is Max Triba and I'm a senior business intelligence analyst in Omaha, Nebraska.
-I Program in R, Python, SQL (Server and Oracle), and I'm learning Swift.
-I'm interested in applied math, econometrics, and risk management.
+#Hello

-I'm into [photography](http://instagram.com/maxtriba), fast prime lenses, and I like a [fudgy](https://bluebottlecoffee.com/store/giant-steps) coffee bean.
+I am a data scientist currently residing in Omaha, Nebraska.
+I specialize in large scale time series analysis with applications in supply - demand optimization.

-You can also find me on [Twitter](https://twitter.com/maxtriba).
+The best way to contact me is via [Twitter](http://twitter.com/maxtriba).